 Some email marketing platforms can recognize user activity.
 When that happens, sophisticated software can trigger relevant sends from your brand.
 This kind of intelligent automation dramatically increases engagement metrics and deliverability.

-Personalizing according to website activity
+Personalizing according to cross-channel activity

-For example, welcome emails have a much higher open rate than most types of emails.
+For example, welcome emails have a much higher engagement rate than most types of emails.
 This is because welcome emails (if you got your automation set up properly) usually arrive within seconds of subscription.

 When your welcome email lands in their inbox, the recipients still have your brand fresh in their minds.
 So fresh that they’ve probably still got your site’s tab open.